afontainec/chinchay-docs/docs/collaborate/README.md

 ### Creating an App for Debugging

 If you need a running chinchay app, just build one in the chinchapp folder.
-Note that all its content is ignored in the gitignore file.
+Note that all it's content is ignored in the gitignore file.
 I personally have a functional Angular app there working with Chinchay, however feel free to do the app that best fits your need!
 As it is in the gitignore only you will see it!

 ## Documentation